-The state finals for 2013-14 will be held at Tenney Theatre, Cathedral of St. Andrew, on Sunday, March 2nd.
-The event begins at 11am and is free and open to the public.
+The state finals for 2014-15 will be held at Tenney Theatre, Cathedral of St. Andrew, on Sunday, February 22nd.
+The event will be free and open to the public.

 Open to all students in grades 9th through 12th, Poetry Out Loud uses a pyramid structure that begins at the classroom level.
 Winners advance to a school-wide competition, then to island and/or state competitions depending on the number of participants, and ultimately to the National Finals.
 In 2013, Poetry Out Loud awarded over $100,000 in prizes to students and schools at the state and national levels.